TheOnceAndFutureSmalltalker/yolov3_time_covers/README.md

     > ./darknet detector test yolov3_time_covers/time.data yolov3_time_covers/time.cfg yolov3_time_covers/backup/time_last.weights batch yolov3_time_covers/frames_in/ yolov3_time_covers/frames_out/ >./results.txt

 This may take several minutes to complete.
 When this command has completed, the `frames_out` directory will be filled with copies of the video frame images with the Time Magazine covers detected and marked.
-If you look at the contents fo `frames_out` you will notice that the files end with `.jpg.png` extension.
+If you look at the contents of `frames_out` you will notice that the files end with `.jpg.png` extension.
 This is a minor flaw with the new `detetor.c` file.
 The image files are in fact png format and will work just fine as is.
 No renaming is necessary.

 Now all that remains is to build another video, `output_video.mp4`, with the images in `frames_out` directory.
 In order to do this, switch back to the `yolov3_time_covers` directory.